nastya-prokopishena/Prokopishena.University.Personalized-Fitness-Coaching-Platform/README.md

 https://github.com/nastya-prokopishena/Prokpishena.University.Personalized-Fitness-Coaching-Platform.git

 ### Install .Node.js
-1. Ensure that you have installed the .NET SDK.
+1. Download and install Node.js from the official website.
+2. Follow the wizard instructions during installation and choose the default settings.

+### Project Setup
-2. In the terminal, navigate to the project directory: cd your-repository
+1. After cloning the repository, navigate to the project directory:

+cd Prokpishena.University.Personalized-Fitness-Coaching-Platform

 ### Run the Project Locally
-1. In the terminal, use the following command to run the project npm start
+1. In the terminal, use the following command to run the project

+npm start
 2. Open your web browser and go to link (with HTTPS)
 localy: http://localhost:3000